Bit-Flare/Worldforge/System Doc.md

 **Seasons:** A collection of arcs leading up to a major change in the world, such as a party member or BBEG dying/retiring, a feature on the world map being changed forever or a multi-arc/character goal being completed.
 Can also occur if the players feel things need to be shaken up

 **Campaign:** The some total of everything played in the game

-#### End of Arc Round-Up
-Players convene to make changes to the world

-Award most roleplaying and awesome moments

-Every arc a player completes gets them ability to change the world? -> Fate points can’t be used to declare major world features, that costs a refresh?
-At the end of every Arc, players get to add one for free?

 ## Monsters
 Fate Fantastic Creatures